 - For more information on Active Shooter prevention and response, download Active Shooter – How to Respond from the Department of Homeland Security.

-- Guidelines for preventing other types of workplace violence are available from L&I in their brochure, Workplace Violence – Awareness and Prevention for Employers and Employees.
+- Guidelines for preventing other types of workplace violence are available from L&I, Workplace Violence – Awareness and Prevention for Employers and Employees.

 - Approach clients can use the HR Help Desk to request information on counselling, termination, and other topics you may need for developing a workplace violence policy.